ziyaanrupani/project_website_analysis/README.md

 # project_website_analysis

 ## Project Background

+Maven Fuzzy Factory is a recently launched e-commerce startup that has been operational for 8 months and has introduced its first product.
+The company utilizes a robust database to track orders and website sessions, aiming to monitor customer behavior and assess the effectiveness of online marketing campaigns.
+This data-driven approach supports the business in analyzing marketing channels, traffic sources, and conversion performance.

 Maven Fuzzy Factory is a newly launched e-commerce startup that has been live for 8 months and has launched its first product.

 The company has a rich database that tracks orders through it's